christianhaitian/arkos/ports/ports.md

 Title="Hydra_Castle_Labyrinth ."
 Desc="Hydra Castle Labyrinth is a platform game with some old school action.
 It's also reminiscent of games of the 16 bit era." porter="Christian_Haitian" locat="Hydra%20Castle%20Labyrinth.zip"

 Title="Heart_of_Darkness ."
-Desc="Heart of Darkness using the hode reimplementation of the engine developed by Amazing Studio" porter="Jetup13" locat="Heart%20of%20Darkness.zip"
+Desc="Heart of Darkness using the hode reimplementation of the engine developed by Amazing Studio.
+Just add your own Heart of Darkness game files to the ports/hode/gamedata folder." porter="Jetup13" locat="Heart%20of%20Darkness.zip"

 Title="Maldita_Castilla ."
 Desc="An arcade action video game developed by Locomalito and released in December 2012.
 The gameplay is inspired by the games Shinobi and Ghost and Goblins." porter="krishenriksen (kreal)" locat="Maldita%20Castilla.zip"